carlssonnp/Capstone-Project-Galvanize/Code/principal_components_list.md

-to do:
-implement weighted pca
-fill missing data
-make graph of country connections deal with binary variables

-these are the first principal components for each survey wave
+These are the first principal components for each survey wave

 1.
 Higher means more social acceptance and less religious